ukparliament/weeknotes.data-search/2018/32/index.md

 [Alison](https://twitter.com/oliala) met with both Jamie and Michael to begin plotting out URLs for our forthcoming visit Parliament pages.

 Michael met [Sarah](https://twitter.com/SarahPurssell), [James](https://twitter.com/thevinternet) and [Victor](https://twitter.com/_victorhwang) to chat about the [committee evidence submission model](https://ukparliament.github.io/ontologies/submission/submission-ontology.html) and look through some of their wireframes.
 Most things seem to match up but there's a lack of reference data here and some fuzziness around how we reconcile people and organisations submitting evidence.
 Use cases exist for tracking this but as yet we're not quite sure how we meet them.

+Jianhan worked with Jamie to get 53 MP and Peer reshoot photos onto the [beta website](https://beta.parliament.uk/).
+[Creative Commons licenced](https://creativecommons.org/licenses/by/3.0/) as ever.
+Please continue to fill your boots.

 Michael went along to a session on service design but left no less confused than when he arrived.
 Which is not unusual.
 He can be quite dim.